-Binge drinking is defined as the consumption of four drinks or more for a woman and five drinks or more for a man within a 2 hour period on at least one occasion in the past 30 days.
-Asotin County had a binge drinking rate of 17 percent, which is the same as the Washington state rate.
-Binge drinking presents many problems to the community, as national data reveals its frequent drinking over the past 30 days.
+is higher than the state rate of 17 percent.
+Binge drinking presents many problems to the community, as national data reveals its frequent association with injuries, sexual assault, unwanted pregnancy, violence, and chronic diseases.

+graders reported having consumed alcohol in the past 30 days.
+Zero percent of Garfield 10th graders reported binge drinking over the past 30 days.
 Alcohol use among teenagers is a particular concern as it places them at risk for emotional and social problems, lesser academic performance, and abnormal changes in brain development.
 Youth who begin drinking at an early age are also more likely to develop alcohol dependence later in life than those who begin drinking at age 21 or later.